-Judge homers, leaves early in Yanks’ 9-6 win over Braves
+Judge homers, leaves early in Yankees’ 9-6 win over Braves

+NEW YORK (AP) — Aaron Judge’s home run Tuesday night left the field about as quickly as he did.

-NEW YORK (AP) — Aaron Judge dented an advertisement with a scorching home run before making an unusual early exit, Jordan Montgomery pitched efficiently against a lineup missing its brightest young star and the New York Yankees beat the Atlanta Braves 9-6 Tuesday night.
+Judge dented an advertisement with a scorching homer before making an unusual early exit, Jordan Montgomery pitched efficiently against a lineup missing its brightest young star and the New York Yankees beat the Atlanta Braves 9-6 Tuesday night.

+“I’m surprised he didn’t put a hole in the sign,” teammate Luke Voit said of Judge’s shot.

-Atlanta scratched Ronald Acuña Jr. about 90 minutes before first pitch with a sore left wrist.
-The 2018 NL Rookie of the Year homered three times during a doubleheader Sunday against Philadelphia but was pulled early in a blowout loss Monday.
-It’s unclear when the injury occurred.
+Atlanta scratched Ronald Acuña Jr. about 90 minutes before first pitch with a sore left wrist, and the 2018 NL Rookie of the Year will be examined in New York on Wednesday.
+Manager Brian Snitker said he wasn’t aware of the injury until batting practice Tuesday.

+“It was enough that he could’t play, he wasn’t available today,” Snitker said.

+Similar concern bubbled around Judge after he was pulled in the sixth inning Tuesday, but manager Aaron Boone said he just wanted to get the star slugger off his feet.

 Judge smashed his 113.1 mph homer off a sign above the home bullpen in right-center field, leaving his mark on a shot leading off the fifth.
 He entered the day tied with San Diego’s Fernando Tatis Jr. for the major league lead with eight home runs.

-Yankees manager Aaron Boone sent Mike Tauchman to pinch-hit for Judge in the sixth inning with New York leading 8-3 — hardly a blowout.
-Judge didn’t appear to be injured and clapped as he watched Tauchman hit from the top rail of the dugout.
-But he later appeared to head to the clubhouse and didn’t return.
+Judge’s night came to a bizarre end an inning later, when Boone sent Mike Tauchman in to pinch hit.
+New York led 8-3 — hardly a blowout — and Judge didn’t appear to be injured.

+Judge briefly remained in the dugout, watching Tauchman hit from the top rail, but he returned to the clubhouse about an inning later and didn’t return — not even for postgame handshakes.

-No other Yankees’ starter was removed at that stage of the game, and there shouldn’t be much need to rest Judge with New York getting two days off this week.
+No other Yankees’ starter was removed at that stage of the game, and with New York getting two days off this week, there shouldn’t be much need to rest Judge.
+Boone maintained Judge — a consummate teammate praised for his leadership and support — skipped the end of the game to get an early jump on his postgame routine.

-Luke Voit hit a three-run drive in the first inning off Braves starter Touki Toussaint (0-1), who turned in the second straight abysmal start for a rotation that’s reeling without injured ace Mike Soroka, lost for the season with a torn right Achilles tendon.
+Voit hit a three-run drive in the first inning off Braves starter Touki Toussaint (0-1), who turned in the second straight abysmal start for a rotation that’s reeling without injured ace Mike Soroka, lost for the season with a torn right Achilles tendon.
 Atlanta starters have a 5.57 ERA.

 Toussaint allowed six runs — five earned — in four innings a night after left-hander Sean Newcomb allowed eight runs in 1 1/3 innings against Philadelphia.
 Newcomb was demoted to the alternate site after Monday’s game.